-Until pretty recently, if you found an agency and a publisher co-existing under the same umbrella, you could automatically cross them both off your query list.
+Until relatively recently, if you found an agency and a publisher co-existing under the same roof, you could automatically cross them both off your query list.
 Reputable agents did not double as publishers; agents who did double as publishers typically were running deceptive vanity operations, often making money off their clients by charging agency as well as publishing fees.

-Today, however, with the popularity of ebooks soaring, and digital publishing easier and cheaper than ever before, these formerly clear-cut lines are blurring.
+Today, however, the popularity of ebooks and the ease and cheapness of digital publishing have blurred these formerly clear-cut lines.
 Reputable agencies are increasingly branching out into publishing and self-publishing assistance.

-Some of these ventures focus on re-publishing clients’ backlist–books that have gone out of print and to which the authors have reverted rights.
+Some of these ventures focus on re-publishing clients’ backlists–books that have gone out of print and to which the authors have reverted rights.
 Others are a mix of backlist and original publishing for both clients and non-clients.
-Still others offer assistance to writers wishing to self-publish–in some cases limiting this to clients only, in other cases opening it to anyone.
+Still others offer assistance to writers wishing to self-publish–in some cases limiting this to clients only, in other cases opening the service to the public.

 From agents’ perspective, all of this makes good business sense.
 Most successful agencies are sitting on deep catalogs of backlist books, which, thanks to digital publishing, can be cheaply and profitably be brought back into circulation.
 And if a wonderful manuscript won’t sell despite diligent effort, why let it languish?
 Why not publish it, or help the client to self-publish?

-To make things even more confusing, schemes and scams are still alive and well and fleecing victims–from “agencies” that are nothing more than fronts for vanity publishers, to agents who publishing their clients’ books because they are too incompetent to sell them to real publishers.
+To make things even more confusing, schemes and scams are still alive and well and fleecing victims–from “agencies” that are nothing more than fronts for vanity publishers, to agents who are publishing their clients’ books because they’re too incompetent to sell them to real publishers.

 How to protect yourself?
 First and foremost, use the guidelines in the section above to make sure that you only submit to reputable agencies with verifiable track records.
 That will take care of much of the risk in one step.

-If the agency has a publishing division or an assisted self-publishing service be aware of it, and think about how to respond if you’re offered or steered toward something other than straightforward representation.
-Think also about how you’d feel if the agency decided at some point that it had made enough submissions, and that publishing you itself was a better option.
+If the agency has a publishing division or an assisted self-publishing service, be aware of it, and think about how to respond if you’re offered or steered toward something other than straightforward representation.
+Think also about how you’d feel if the agency decided at some point that it had made enough submissions for you, and that publishing you itself was a better option.

 Is there a wall between the different branches of the business?
 I.e., the agency doesn’t represent publishing clients, and agency clients aren’t offered publication.
 This is rare, but if it exists, it indicates that the agency is aware of the potential conflicts of interest and is taking steps to avoid them.